 Rule 1: Dishonesty - cheating on tests, copying or allowing the copying of the work of another student.
-Possession or use of unauthorized exam materials for all offenses including academic assessments.
-The student will receive a grade of zero on the assessment or test.
-Forgery
+Photographing, possession or use of unauthorized exam materials is considered academic dishonesty.
+For all offenses, involving academic assessments, the student will receive a grade of zero on the assessment or test.
+Forgery of parent/guardian signature or falsifying information will not be tolerated.